Guide to Becoming a Career Firefighter in 2024

 To increase your chances of getting hired as a firefighter, it is recommended to become an EMT, volunteer your time, take fire technology classes, maintain a clean background and lifestyle, understand all phases of the firefighter hiring process, start taking firefighter tests, visit fire stations, gain life experience, and prepare for the background investigation.

-Good luck to you in the presuit of becoming a career firefighter.
+Good luck to you in the pursuit of becoming a career firefighter.

 Recent Posts